ChilliCream/graphql-platform/website/src/docs/strawberryshake/get-started/index.md

+---
-# Get started with Strawberry Shake
+title: "Get started with Strawberry Shake"
+---

 In this tutorial we will walk you through the basics of adding a Strawberry Shake GraphQL client to a .NET project.
 For this example we will create a Blazor for WebAssembly application and fetch some simple data from our demo backend.